kenmaglio/puppet-winsw/README.md

 ## Important

 If you change the $service_id value, after you have installed the service, and you do not ensure abscent first, you will cause errors.
-The reason is because the code which tried to uninstall, will already have been effected
+The reason is because the code which tried to uninstall, will already have been effected.

 ## Description